|Major Groups > Gilled Mushrooms > Pale-Spored > Waxy Caps > Hygrocybe punicea|

 If you'd like to spend many hours examining the thickness of your specimen's pileipellis and the dimensions of its spores, assessing whether its stem base is white or yellow, and figuring out the precise extent to which its gills are attached to the stem, I invite you to consider other species names for your big red waxy cap--including Hygrocybe coccinea, Hygrocybe splendissima, and Hygrocybe aurantiosplendens.
 I'm sure you're chomping at the bit, but before we open the gates let me mention that this race track takes a sharp turn and heads for the Outdated Morphospecies Glue Factory.
 You will be much happier munching Hygrocybe punicea in a nice, quiet meadow somewhere while mycologists await ecology- and DNA-based studies.

-Cap: 3-15 cm; broadly convex, soon expanding to broadly bell-shaped or bluntly conical (or eventually more or less flat); greasy or thinly slimy when fresh; very finely rugged or even veined when viewed with a hand lens; dark red, fading to brownish red, orangish red, or buff.
+Cap: 2-10 cm; broadly convex, soon expanding to broadly bell-shaped or bluntly conical (or eventually more or less flat); greasy when fresh; smooth and bald, but very finely rugged when viewed with a hand lens; dark red to dark reddish orange, fading to orangish red or orange; often splitting radially with age.

-Gills: Narrowly attached to the stem; distant or nearly so; thick and waxy; buff to reddish or orangish; often with yellowish edges.
+Gills: Narrowly attached to the stem, sometimes by means of a notch; distant or nearly so; thick and waxy; pale yellow to reddish or orange.

-Stem: 3-15 cm long; up to 1.5 cm thick; equal or slightly tapering at either end; dry; stringy; usually soon splitting and becoming finely hairy; a mixture of orange, yellow, and/or red; usually paler than the cap; often with a whitish base.
+Stem: 4-12 cm long; up to 2 cm thick; equal or slightly tapering at either end; dry; usually "stringy" (soon splitting and becoming finely fibrillose); yellow to orange; often with a whitish base.

 Flesh: Thin; yellowish, or whitish near the center.